WRITER’S NOTE: This article was originally written and published in 2013.

 Here’s to Coach Scott Boliver.
 We all hear about these inspirational people in the news and we get a little cynical about them because we’ve become conditioned to believe no one can ever be that good a person.
 Scott, however, was the real deal, and the way he lived his life will continue to inspire every single person who ever knew him.
 No one who worked with him will ever forget the effect he had on their lives.
 There’s no doubt in my mind everyone loved him.

-Here’s a couple of articles written about Scott Boliver:
+Here’s another article written about Scott Boliver: